sugarverse/sugarverse.github.io/8_tokenomics.md

 ## Claim CNDY token

-We have a in-game currency called gCNDY, it is earned as rewards for playing our games. gCNDY can be claimed for CNDY token in our marketplace and have a floating exchange rate.
-New players must wait 10 days before claiming their gCNDY to CNDY swap.
+CNDY token will be connected with the in-game currency gCNDY.
+Players can claim CNDY token from gCNDY earned in the games using a floating exchange rate.
+First CNDY claiming requires the player’s account to have been created for at least 10 days.
 After that, players can claim once every 24 hours.
-A 1% gCNDY fee is taken when converting gCNDY into CNDY.
+A 1% fee based on CNDY claimed will be charged in gCNDY.

 Token ticker: CNDY